Stochastic LQR Design With Disturbance Preview: Example

 Figure~\ref{fig:IHCost} shows the optimal IH cost versus the preview horizon $p$ (blue solid).
 The cost achieved by the finite preview controller is computed using the expression in Equation~\ref{eq:JinfFinal}.
 The plot also shows the cost achieved by the Linear Quadratic Regulator (LQR) state feedback: $u_t = -K_x x_t$ where $K_x=H^{-1} B_u^\top P A$ is the same gain as used in the finite preview controller.
 The LQR state feedback achieves a cost equal to trace$[PB_wB_w^\top] \approx 33.2$ (red circle).
 The full information controller $u_t = -K_x x_t - K_w w_t$ corresponds to the case of $p=0$.
 This improves on the LQR performance and reduces the cost to $\approx 29.4$.
 Adding disturbance preview $(p>1)$ further decreases the cost.
 In fact, the cost monotonically decreases with increasing preview.

-Figure~\ref{fig:IHCost} also shows the performance of the optimal non-causal controller (Theorem~\ref{thm:IHNoncausal}) for comparison.
-The cost for the optimal non-causal controller depends on the specific disturbance input.
-The yellow dashed line in Figure~\ref{fig:IHCost} corresponds to the expected (average) cost of the non-causal controller assuming white noise disturbances.
+Figure~\ref{fig:IHCost} also shows the performance of the optimal noncausal controller (Theorem~\ref{thm:IHNoncausal}) for comparison.
+The cost for the optimal noncausal controller depends on the specific disturbance input.
+The yellow dashed line in Figure~\ref{fig:IHCost} corresponds to the expected (average) cost of the noncausal controller assuming white noise disturbances.
 This was computed using the expression given in Theorem~\ref{thm:CostConv}.
 The noncausal controller has full knowledge of the disturbance and yields the lowest possible cost of $\approx 17.8$.
-The performance of the finite preview controller converges, as $p\to \infty$, to the performance of the optimal non-causal controller.
+The performance of the finite preview controller converges, as $p\to \infty$, to the performance of the optimal noncausal controller.
 This is expected based on the discussion in Section~\ref{sec:NCresult}.

 Finally, Figure~\ref{fig:IHRelativeCost} shows the optimal IH relative error of the cost for the finite preview controller compared to the cost for the optimal noncausal controller.
 This is normalized by the noncausal cost and plotted on a logarithmic scale against the preview horizon $p$ (blue solid).
 The plot uses the same cost results as in Figure~\ref{fig:IHCost}.
 The plot is linear on a log scale in agreement with the geometric convergence given in Corollary ~\ref{cor:CostBount}.
 The slope on the log scale should be approximately $2\log\rho(A)$. as $p\to \infty$.